EvilGenius13/TipCalc/README.md

-# Getting Started with Create React App
+# Tip Calculator in React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Add the bill amount, tip %, and amount of people sharing the bill.
+Hit Calculate.

 ## Available Scripts